chai86/Alto-1/README.md

 7. Data Retention
 We retain your data for as long as you have an account.
 When you close an account, we will delete its content, including its videos.
 We may retain logs of automatically collected information (for internal analytics and security purposes); your email address; your tax information; communications with you; and your transactional information (for auditing, tax, and financial purposes).
 When we no longer have a business reason for retaining data, we will delete or anonymize it.

-We retain deleted videos on our servers for a short period in case you wish to reverse deletion.
-Once we delete a video, we may not be able to recover it.
+Once you delete a video, we may not be able to recover it.
 If you have previously made a video public, the video or its thumbnail may be discoverable in a search engine's cache for a time.
 We have no control over search engines; however, we will, upon request, send a request for deletion to major search engines.

 If we receive legal process pertaining to your account, we will retain your data for as long as we in good faith believe is necessary to comply with the legal process.
 Similarly, if we believe that your account has been involved in wrongdoing, we may preserve your data to defend or assert our rights.